 Sourcing Graph Structure Data

 Pathway Commons interaction data was sourced using the paxtools-4.3.0 Java application on October 6th 2015 .
 This utility was used to source ‘sif’ format interaction data into R , from which the human Reactome (version 52) dataset of interactions was imported , matching those used for pathway enrichment analysis.
-These interactions were used to construct an adjacency matrix for the Reactome network and subnetworks corresponding to each relevant bioloigcal pathway.
+These interactions were used to construct an adjacency matrix for the Reactome network and subnetworks corresponding to each relevant biological pathway.

 Constructing Pathway Subgraphs

 Subgraphs for each relevant pathway were constructed by matching the nodes in the complete Reactome network to the pathway gene sets (as derived in section [methods:geneset]).
 A subgraph with adjacent nodes was constructed by adding nodes which have an edge with a gene in the pathway gene set.
-The pathways these adjacent nodes belong to were added to form a “meta-pathway” to account for the possibility for nodess within the pathway being linked by the surrounding graph structure.
+The pathways these adjacent nodes belong to were added to form a “meta-pathway” to account for the possibility for nodes within the pathway being linked by the surrounding graph structure.

 Network Analysis Metrics